stevensouza/automon/examples/config/README.md

 Automon LTW Config XML Files
 ========================

-By configurming AspectJ LTW (Load Time Weaving) xml files you can tell Automon which parts of your program you would like to monitor simply by providing 2 pointcuts (user_monitor, and user_exceptions).
+By configuring AspectJ LTW (Load Time Weaving) xml files you can tell Automon which parts of your program you would like to monitor simply by providing 2 pointcuts (user_monitor, and user_exceptions).
 This directory contains xml files that you can use as starting points for using Automon and AspectJ LTW to monitor your Java programs.